On the Mathematical Relationship Between Layer Normalization and Dynamic Activation Functions: Dynamic Inverse Square Root Unit (DyISRU)

-We call this function \textbf{Dynamic Inverse Square Root Unit (DyISRU)}, as it is proportional to the ISRU activation function \citep{carlile2017improvingdeeplearninginverse}, see App.~\ref{app:isru} for details.
-In contrast to layer normalization, it does not rely on activation statistics.
-While this is a feature that DyISRU shares with DyT, its action on outliers resembles more closely the original layer normalization, as we will see in Sec.~\ref{sec:simulations}.
+We call this function Dynamic Inverse Square Root Unit (DyISRU), as it is proportional to the ISRU activation function \citep{carlile2017improvingdeeplearninginverse}, see App.~\ref{app:isru} for details.
+Like the (scaled) DyT function in Eq.~(\ref{eq:dyt}), it explicitly contains the minimum and maximum values of $y_i$ in terms of $\sqrt{C}$.
+In App.~\ref{app:practical_considerations}, we provide some considerations on how to use it in practice.

-The two discussed solutions, DyT from Eq.~(\ref{eq:dyt}) and DyISRU from Eq.~(\ref{eq:dyisru}), are compared in Fig.~\ref{fig:solutions}.
-Their shapes are quite similar, but DyT converges faster to the extrema ($\pm \sqrt{C-1}$) than DyISRU.